 At times, users may face difficulty in copying text from PDF due to the way the document was saved; such as secured or encrypted PDF, or image-only.
 The following elaborates on methods to deal with these failures in copying and pasting from a PDF.

 How to Copy Text from Image-only PDF

 First things first, what is scanned PDF or image-only PDF?
 This type of PDF is often created by scanning physical paper documents or converting camera photos to PDF without the use of OCR technology.

 The content is completely locked within an image and has no underlying text layer.
 Simply put, this document only contains the scanned image and is not searchable and editable.
 The only solution to copy text from a scanned PDF is to perform OCR.

-OCR stands for Optical Character Recognition, which is to recognizing text by converting images of typed or printed text into machine-encoded text.
+OCR stands for Optical Character Recognition, which is to recognize text by converting images of typed or printed text into machine-encoded text.
 In this way, you can copy text from scanned PDF.
-PDF applications like SwifDoo PDF, Foxit PDF, Nitro PDF, provide good-quality OCR results.
+PDF applications like SwifDoo PDF, Foxit PDF, and Nitro PDF, provide good-quality OCR results.

-At times, someone may send you a PDF file and you find it un-editable.
-Usually, this is because the sender may have set certain editing permissions for the current file so that you are unable to edit or copy any text.
-Many developers have noticed this trend and have provided an “Unlock PDF” feature to remove PDF password security and permissions. iLovePDF is one such program who can copy text from a secured PDF.
+At times, someone may send you a locked PDF file.
+Usually, the sender may have set certain editing permissions before sharing so that the recipients are unable to edit or copy any text from secured PDFs.
+Many developers have noticed this trend and have provided an “Unlock PDF” feature to remove PDF password protection.
+Distinguished from the above-mentioned SwifDoo PDF, iLovePDF is an online program that can copy text from a password-protected PDF.

-Now, you can copy text from secured PDFs easily.
+Now, you can copy and paste from secured PDFs easily.